 Python is one of the easiest programming languages to either newbies or seasoned professionals alike.
-If you are completely new to programming language, you should be able to pick up the concepts at a quicker pace and if you already have some coding knowledge (whatever might be the programming language that you have already learnt), learning Python is just a piece of cake.
+If you are completely new to a programming language, you should be able to pick up the concepts at a quicker pace and if you already have some coding knowledge (whatever might be the programming language that you have already learnt), learning Python is just a piece of cake.

 If you’re here then we assume that you are very much interested in getting your hands dirty with the Python programming skills, so why delay?
 Let us deep dive into the basics of the programming language.
 Considering that you have enough knowledge on the programming language itself and a little coding skills, let’s check all the possible string functions made available for the Python developers.

-Strings are the most fascinating subject taken any programming language and Java, in specific as I come from that background.
-But let me tell you that Python has equal number of functions to manipulate Strings and to make life of Python developers easy.
+Strings are the most fascinating subject taken in any programming language and Java, in specific as I come from that background.
+But let me tell you that Python has an equal number of functions to manipulate Strings and to make a life of Python developers easy.
 Now with no more further delay, we will try to check how we will be able to get a substring out of a string in Python programming language.

 Python has a handy feature called SLICING that applies to arrays as such, but Strings are no different from them in Python.
 Strings can be represented as arrays of characters and hence the same feature of slicing applies on to Strings as well.
-If you remember that we already have discussed about arrays and how slicing can be achieved on an array earlier.
+If you remember that we already have discussed arrays and how slicing can be achieved on an array earlier.
 Let us now take an example and see how that can be applied on strings as well:

 In the example above, we have seen how a string can be manipulated to strip the needed part of it using the SLICING technique as applicable to arrays in Python programming language.

 You can get an individual character of the string by referring to its index relative to the string.

 You can leave the beginning unattended if you want to get a substring starting from the very first letter to a certain index that you provide